jackjansen/miclightmeter/Hardware/readme.txt

 Schematic
 =========

-The schematic is in lightphone-schematic.pdf.
+The schematic is in miclightmeter-schematic.pdf.
 The MCP6004 is a quad opamp that has reel-to-reel inputs and outputs and operates at voltages between 1.8V and 6V.
 Both the "reel-to-reel" and low-voltage aspects are important, if you decide to use a different opamp.